 The first and easiest way to measure the size of a laptop is by its screen size, which typically ranges from 11″ to 17″.
 The smaller the screen, the lighter and more portable the laptop is—except you can’t see as much on a smaller screen.
 If you’re on the go a lot, like to work in different locations, or your workspace or desk is on the smaller side, consider a smaller screen.
 If you think you’ll leave your laptop in your office most of the time or you’re concerned about eye strain, aim for something bigger.

-If you’re on the go more often, battery life is another key specification to pay attention to.
+If you’re frequently on the go, battery life is another key specification to pay attention to.
 Battery life isn’t always the easiest thing to measure—the manufacturer might say “12 hours,” but a laptop’s actual battery life depends on what and how you use it.
 Also, different applications use different amounts of power.
 If you expect to stay plugged in most of the time, you’ll be fine with eight-hour battery life.
 But for busy lawyers on the go, we recommend 10-hour battery life or greater.